 At the end of it all, it is quite remarkable how a small team with a big idea, passion and the right execution can truly change the world, and I am confident that now is the time to leverage my experience and international network to identify, partner with and successfully scale the next-gen innovation cycle led by talented entrepreneurs.

-When I was introduced to the opportunity at Carmel Ventures, I was immediately intrigued.
-Carmel’s reputation and track record of building category leaders (Outbrain, ironSource, Payoneer to name a few) precedes it, and as such it has been on my radar and a focus fund for Goldman Sachs for years.
-Over the last few months, I had the privilege of getting to know the amazing Carmel team as well as speak with entrepreneurs, industry veterans, VC professionals and LPs.
-Carmel demonstrates a unique DNA of partnership, professionalism, judgment, collaboration and above all – an entrepreneur-centric mentality.
+When I was introduced to the opportunity at Viola Ventures, I was immediately intrigued.
+Viola’s reputation and track record of building category leaders (Outbrain, ironSource, Payoneer to name a few) precedes it, and as such it has been on my radar and a focus fund for Goldman Sachs for years.
+Over the last few months, I had the privilege of getting to know the amazing Viola Ventures team as well as speak with entrepreneurs, industry veterans, VC professionals and LPs.
+Viola Ventures demonstrates a unique DNA of partnership, professionalism, judgment, collaboration and above all – an entrepreneur-centric mentality.
 It is a phenomenal platform for me to pursue my passion for early stage tech investments and for entrepreneurs to build category leaders with an operational partner on their side.

 I am looking forward to meeting talented teams, engaging in discussions around technology and market dynamics, and partnering together to build best-in-class category leaders in the space.
 Please feel free to contact me at: email@example.com